 (i) Conversion into Common Stock.
 Each holder of shares of Series Preferred who desires to convert the same into shares of Common Stock pursuant to Section 5(a) shall surrender the certificate or certificates therefor, duly endorsed, at the office of the Company or any transfer agent for the Series Preferred, and shall give written notice to the Company at such office that such holder elects to convert the same.
 Such notice shall state the number of shares of Series Preferred being converted.
-Thereupon, subject to the restrictions of Sections 5(d)(ii) and 5(d) (iii) below, the Company shall promptly (i) issue and deliver at such office to such holder a certificate or certificates for the number of shares of Common Stock to which such holder is entitled upon conversion in accordance with the provisions hereof and a certificate for the number (if any) of the shares of Series Preferred being converted in accordance with Section 1, all Series C Accruing Dividends accrued and unpaid thereon, whether or not declared, and all Series D Accruing Dividends accrued and unpaid thereon, whether or not declared, provided, however, that subject to
+Thereupon, subject to the restrictions of Sections 5(d)(ii) and 5(d) (iii) below, the Company shall promptly (i) issue and deliver at such office to such holder a certificate or certificates for the number of shares of Common Stock to which such holder is entitled upon conversion in accordance with the provisions hereof and a certificate for the number (if any) of the shares of Series Preferred represented by the surrendered certificate or certificates that were not converted into Common Stock, (ii) subject to Section 2(d), pay all declared but unpaid dividends on the shares of Series Preferred being converted in accordance with Section 1, all Series C Accruing Dividends accrued and unpaid thereon, whether or not declared; provided, however, that subject to

-Section 5(d)(ii) and 5(d)(iii), respectively, if the holders of the Series C Preferred Shares or Series D Preferred Shares have elected to have the Series C Accruing Dividends or Series D Accruing Dividends, respectively, paid in kind, then the additional shares of Series C Preferred Stock or Series D Preferred Stock, as applicable, will be deemed to have been issued to such holders of Series Preferred immediately prior to any conversion of shares of Series Preferred, and (iii) pay in cash, at the fair market value of shares of Common Stock determined in good faith by the Board as of the date of conversion, the value of any fractional share of Common Stock otherwise issuable to any holder of shares of the Series Preferred as provided in Section 5(1).
-Such conversion shall be deemed to have been made at the close of business on the date of such surrender by such holder of the certificates representing the shares of Series Preferred to be converted, and the person entitled to receive the shares of Common Stock issuable upon such conversion shall be treated for all purposes as the record holder of such shares of Common Stock on such date.
+Section 5(d)(ii) and 5(d)(iii), respectively, if the holders of the Series C Preferred Shares or Series D Preferred Shares have elected to have the Series C Accruing Dividends or Series D Accruing Dividends, respectively, paid in kind, then the additional shares of Series C Preferred Stock or Series D Preferred Stock, as applicable, will be deemed to have been issued to such holders of Series Preferred immediately prior to any conversion of shares of Series Preferred, and (iii) pay in cash, at the fair market value of shares of Common Stock determined in good faith by the Board as of the date of conversion, the value of any fractional share of Common Stock otherwise issuable to any holder of shares of the Series Preferred as provided in Section 5(l).
+Such conversion shall be deemed to have been made at the close of business on the date of such surrender by such holder of the certificate of certificates representing the shares of Series Preferred to be converted, and the person entitled to receive the shares of Common Stock issuable upon such conversion shall be treated for all purposes as the record holder of such shares of Common Stock on such date.